vyomasystems-lab/challenges-PavanDheeraj/README_mux.md

  dut.inp*.value=A
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the mux's output to the expected value.

 The following error is seen:
 ```